bytecauldron/awesome-level-design/README.md

 - [Steve Lee](https://www.youtube.com/channel/UCRT_DdZnWiUryqrOhLL7gyw) - Steve is a level designer with previous experience on Dishonored 2 and Bioshock: Infinite.
 Their videos focus on case studies for specific maps they created and how to improve your level design portfolio.
 - [Jacob Mills](https://www.youtube.com/channel/UC3Slh5sOQnPAM8RGgZCqOXA) - Jacob was a level designer on the Division 2 and several other titles.
 They have a couple walkthroughs on how they approached specific missions.
 - [Art of Level Design](https://www.youtube.com/c/ArtofLevelDesign) - A channel dedicated to making engaging game levels and various tips.
-- [Corwin](https://www.youtube.com/channel/UCxuhmy4B9ps575-mkZapfHA) - Creator of the "Push and Pull" website.
+- [Corwin](https://www.youtube.com/channel/UCxuhmy4B9ps575-mkZapfHA) - Creator of the [Push and Pull](https://www.clement-melendez.com/portfolio/essays) essay.
 Has a couple videos on level design worth checking out.
 The videos are a decade old but there is great info here.
 - [Game Maker's Toolkit](https://www.youtube.com/channel/UCqJ-Xo29CKyLTjn6z2XwYAw) - Mark has several videos on level design.
-Specifically "Why Nathan Drake Doesn’t Need a Compass" and "Why Nathan Drake Doesn’t Need a Compass".
+Specifically "Why Nathan Drake Doesn’t Need a Compass" and "Valve's Secret Weapon."
 - [Max Barnyard](https://www.youtube.com/watch?v=ZBnVybKA6vE&list=PLn_z9uQtOsWr79jSfptklViVIpPbigCvs) - Has a series on great levels in gaming worth checking out.
 - [Sykoo](https://www.youtube.com/channel/UCNJvwJ6daLmw4_gUKTw4cSg) - Several great videos on level design principles.
 - [World of Level Design](https://www.youtube.com/c/WorldofLevelDesign) - A channel from AlexG dedicated to LD workflow and environment art.